codesmile-io/m1-docker-compose-wordpress/README.md

 - Nginx 1.19
 - PHP-FPM 7.4
 - PhpMyAdmin at port 9000
-- Self generated certs so that you can use HTTPS locally
+- Self generated SSL certs so that you can use HTTPS locally

 ## Docker Composer
 This is docker-composer based.